Administrative Staff

 Associate Warden William A. Kuloloia II brings an impressive wealth of experience and a diverse background to his role.
 Born and raised in Hawaii, he learned early the value of collaboration toward common goals, instilled by his hardworking family.
 Encouraged to excel academically and athletically, he graduated from Minnesota State University- Bemidji in 1995 with a Bachelor of Science in Criminal Justice.

 Kuloloia embarked on his career with the Minnesota Department of Corrections in 1995, and for over 23 years, he has contributed his expertise to the Nevada Department of Corrections.
-He recognizes the parallel between his Hawaiian upbringing and the diverse cultural dynamics within the corrections system, allowing him to effectively connect with both inmates and colleagues across varied backgrounds.
+He recognizes the parallel between his Hawaiian upbringing and the diverse cultural dynamics within the corrections system, allowing him to effectively connect with both offenders and colleagues across varied backgrounds.

 His extensive tenure, spanning over thirty years, has seen him in roles ranging from Custody Officer to Custody Supervisor, Caseworker I II, and Caseworker Supervisor.
 This breadth of experience has provided him with a deep understanding of multiple facets within youth and adult corrections, fostering cross-departmental expertise that is invaluable to his current role as an Associate Warden.
 Join us in extending a warm welcome and congratulations as he embarks on his new role at High Desert State Prison.